 Peacock butterfly wings are special because they look like they have eyes on them.
 This helps scare away predators.

-Designing Wings Butterfly Activity for Little Kids
+Designing Wings Butterfly Craft for Preschoolers

 - Set out a variety of materials (paper towel, coffee filter, paper, leaves, rocks) on a tray.